dimitri-nicolo/calico/master/getting-started/essentials/index.md

 ## Setting up a Docker Registry

-Rather than directly loading the docker images onto every host directly, we recommend you host the images in a Docker registry which hosts can then pull from.
+Rather than directly loading the Docker images onto every host directly, we recommend you host the images in a Docker registry which hosts can then pull from.
 The instructions and manifests provided elsewhere in the documentation assume that the images will be pulled from a private Docker registry.